-If you?ve popped into Toast Box for your morning coffee and kaya toast, grabbed a bun at BreadTalk, prawn noodles at Food Republic or savoured the dumplings in Din Tai Fung you?ll have experienced the products of BreadTalk Group Limited (SGX:5DA).
+If you’ve popped into Toast Box for your morning coffee and kaya toast, grabbed a bun at BreadTalk, prawn noodles at Food Republic or savoured the dumplings in Din Tai Fung you’ll have experienced the products of BreadTalk Group Limited (SGX:5DA).
+A Singapore story… BreadTalk’s founder George Quek grew up in Hougang, Singapore – a shy boy who excelled at art.
+After completing his National Service in 1982, Quek headed to Taiwan to further his art education.
+However, after economic reasons made him seek out a living instead, he turned to selling the spun sugar sweet “Dragon-beard candy”.
+This…

 If you’ve popped into Toast Box for your morning coffee and kaya toast, grabbed a bun at BreadTalk, prawn noodles at Food Republic or savoured the dumplings in Din Tai Fung you’ll have experienced the products of BreadTalk Group Limited (SGX:5DA).